-Can Murray top golden year at US Open?
+Can Murray top golden year at US Open? | CNN

 Story highlights

-- Andy Murray defended his Olympic title in Rio
+Murray defended Olympic title in Rio

-- Rival Novak Djokovic starts as favorite for US Open
+No. 1 Djokovic favorite for US Open

-- Roger Federer missing through injury
+Federer missing through injury

 Not content with winning Wimbledon for a second time, he was chosen to carry the flag for Team GB for the Rio Games and then successfully defended his Olympic title after an epic struggle with Argentina’s Juan Martin del Potro, becoming the first man to retain the Olympic singles accolade.

-After the gold medal match, he cast his mind back to another tough contest when he won the US Open in 2012, telling reporters: "I think the US Open final I played against Novak (Djokovic) when I won my first slam was very hard.
+After the gold medal match, he cast his mind back to another tough contest when he won his first grand slam in 2012, telling reporters: “I think the US Open final I played against Novak (Djokovic) when I won my first slam was very hard.
 But tonight I found really difficult.

 “It was one of the toughest matches that I’ve played to win a big event, for sure.”